deftjs/DeftJS/README.md

 ## Deft.mvc.ViewController ##

-A lightweight controller for a view, responsible for managing the state of a view and its components, listening for events dispatched by the view and its components in response to user gestures, and delegating work to injected business services (such as Stores, Models, Managers, etc.).
+A lightweight controller for a view, responsible for managing the state of the view and its child components, listening for events dispatched by the view and its child components in response to user gestures, and delegating work to injected business services (such as Stores, Models, Managers, etc.).

 The ViewController is an abstract base class which can be extended to create view-specific view controllers.